CSC331-WCU/csc331/index.md

 >     <tr>
 >       <td> 3.
 Be able to implement architectural changes to an OS </td>
 >       <td> 3.
 Apply computer science theory and software development fundamentals to produce computing-based solutions (ABET 6). </td>
->       <td> 2.
-Be able to work in teams, demonstrate ethical professionalism in their work, and grow professionally while engaging in life-long learning. </td>
 >       <td> Lab </td>
 >     </tr>
 >   </tbody>